In this special episode, Ryan interviews Amir Solsky, celebrity fitness trainer and founder of Fundamentals of Movement.

 To me, [health] means being connected to the roots… Looking back at how our species developed and trying to conform to that in modern times.

 If you’ve ever watched incredible movers like Amir with amazement, this episode will give you great insight into how he does what he does.
-And if you’ve never seen Amir in action, watch the video for some eye opening movement abilities.

 - (01:00) Who is Amir Solsky, and how did he get into capoeira?